asvaghasiya/ScrollView-Header-stretching-Animations-Swift/README.md

 #  ScrollView Stretch Header/ Parallax animation in Swift 5

 Example of how to create a UIScrollView HeaderView which sticks to the top and stretches when you pull down.
-Kind of like the app Twitter does.

 ![](ScrollView-Header.gif)